Saloodo/scheduler/README.md

 ```

 ## Commands

 ### Running a single job
-You can manually trigger a single job execution by simply executing `bin/console jobs:run {id}` or  `bin/console jobs:run {fullQualifiedClassName}` from you application root.
+You can manually trigger a single job execution by simply executing `bin/console jobs:run {id}` or  `bin/console jobs:run {fullyQualifiedClassName}` from you application root.

-Optionally, you can pass a `--force` argument.
-This will skip the check for running on a single server.
+Single jobs will always be executed, as the check for overlapping and running on single server are done by the "run multiple jobs command")

 ### Running all jobs
-To mannually trigger all jobs, simply run `bin/console jobs:run`
+To mannually trigger all jobs, simply run `bin/console jobs:run`.
+To force execution of all due jobs (without checking for overlap or running on single server), optionally, pass a `--force` argument.
+This will skip the check for running on a single server.

 ### Listing jobs